 On Feb.
 14th, I found myself sipping hot coffee and eating a tasty muffin in a coffee shop at the Los Angles International Airport.
 It was my 8th wedding anniversary.
-I was alone and some 2,200 miles away from the man I love.
-But sitting beside him made me feel like we were continents apart so….
+I was alone and some 2,200 miles away from the man I was married to.
+But sitting beside him made me feel like we were continents apart so… alone, not lonely, I sat.

 You see — I was taking an airplane back to Ohio for our Final Divorce Hearing.